 International Hydrographic Organization

 Smith, Shep M. LT; Alexander, Lee; and Armstrong, Andy, "The Navigation Surface: A New Database Approach to Creating Multiple Products from High-Density Surveys" (2002).
-Center for Coastal and Ocean Mapping.
+International Hydrographic Review.
 976.